Tandysony/blog/README.md

 # My Personal Blog Repository

-My personal Jekyll bolo hosting with GitHub pages.
+My personal Jekyll bolg hosting with GitHub pages.

 It is built on top of Based on Sylhare's [Type on Strap theme](https://github.com/Sylhare/Type-on-Strap).